Ethan Wolf

 Ethan Wolf (born November 7, 1995) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the Tennessee Volunteers.
 He played for the New Orleans Saints of the National Football League (NFL) and the DC Defenders of the XFL.

-Early years
+Early life

 Wolf played high school football at Minster High School.

 College career

 Wolf started 11 of his 12 games in his freshman year, becoming the first true freshman to start a season opener for Tennessee, finishing the year with 23 catches for 212 yards.
 In his sophomore year he started a further 12 games, with 23 catches for 301 yards and two touchdowns.
 As a junior, he recorded 22 receptions for 247 yards and two touchdowns.
 He is 4th all-time in receiving yards for a tight end in Tennessee history.

 Wolf's younger brother Eli, later joined him on the Tennessee football team, where they both played tight end.